Branko Zebec

-Career
+Playing career

 In his youth days Zebec played for a number of teams in his hometown: Građanski Zagreb, Poštar Zagreb, Lokomotiva Zagreb and Borac Zagreb.
 In 1951 he had the call from Partizan, one of the capital city teams dominating Yugoslav football.
 His quality and speed soon secured him a place on the left wing of the team, and almost as soon with the national team, in which he would feature 65 times, scoring 17 goals.
 In 1952 he won his first title, the national cup.
 In the same year, the Summer Olympics in Helsinki provided a great international stage for him.
 Yugoslavia had to settle for the silver medal, because this tournament was also the birthplace of the Hungarian miracle team of the 1950s.
 With seven goals Zebec was to secure for himself the honour of top scorer of the event.

 At the club level, his successful career continued.
 1954 saw Partizan finishing second in the championship and again winning the cup.
 Zebec secured an invitation for the 1954 FIFA World Cup in Switzerland.
 There Yugoslavia overcame the group stage with a win against France and a draw against Brazil thanks to a goal by Zebec.
 In the quarterfinals, the eventual winners Germany put a stop to the campaign of the team from the Balkans.